How much value does your average customer bring in?

 ARPU can help you figure out how effective your marketing is.
 If you continue to attract low-paying customers and maintain a low ARPU, you may need to switch up your marketing tactics.

 You can use ARPU to monitor marketing efficacy.
-Additionally, as you improve your ARPU, you create more resources for marketing, customer support, and other vital processes.
+Additionally, as you improve your ARPU, you create more resources for marketing, customer support, and other vital processes that appeal to high-value customers.

 4. Informing Pricing Experiments